rickballard/CoCiviumBackUp/legacy/Civium/insights/Insight_Rights_Alignment_c3_20250801.md

 ## [8] Final Note

-> Civium recognizes not status, but resonance.
+> CoCivium recognizes not status, but resonance.
 > To walk in alignment is to already belong.
 > To belong is to be protected—not by force, but by **ethical gravity**.